 There were only 11 Black cadets at West Point when Anderson began his plebe year in 1961.
 It was the early days of the Civil Rights Movement, and he was struggling with not being out marching in the streets.

 Anderson did graduate from West Point in 1965.
 Today, he is CEO and chairman of TAG Holdings, and he was the guest speaker at the academy's 2021 Henry O. Flipper Award presentation.
 There, he relayed his memories of serving in a racially charged world.

 "The more we know about our history, the more likely we are to learn from past mistakes and benefit from lessons learned," Anderson told the gathered crowd.

-When Anderson entered the academy, there were no African Americans on the staff or faculty.
+When Anderson entered the academy, there were no Blacks on the staff or faculty.
 Though he said the school was not yet ready for a Black firstie in a position of leadership, there were no racial incidents between himself and his classmates.